Basic Bread Machine Recipe & Tips for Success

 A simple, basic bread machine recipe for new or seasoned bread machine owners.
 Discover tips for success so you can enjoy your own ‘daily bread’.

 This is a basic recipe that I have been using for years, and now it’s yours too.
 Every week I make 2 – 3 loaves using different flours to give variety and we gobble it up in sandwiches and toast.
 But before you dive into the recipe, there are a few things to consider.
-This recipe works for my machine (Breville Bakers Oven – not an affiliate link).
+This recipe works for my machine (Breville Bakers Oven).
 It may need some tweaking for your machine.
 Here are some tips to help you get great results.

 1. Know your bread machine

 Every machine is different so getting to know yours is important.
 Take the time to read the instructions and understand how long it takes to make a basic loaf, the capacity (mine can do 750g or 1kg loaves) and what types of settings are available.